lipivirmani/CodSoft-Jan-25/Task2- Spam sms detection/README.md

 ---
 ## ** 👩‍💻 Author
+MIT License

+Copyright (c) [2025] [Lipi Virmani]
-Project developed by Lipi Virmani as part of an internship at CODSOFT
+Project developed as part of an internship at CODSOFT